vzccristian/pyro4bot/README.md

 # PYRO4BOT
 #### PYRO4BOT Developing Project

-Development of a DSL with the use of the **Pyro** library for Python, to run it on a robot built with Raspberry Pi and Arduino components.
+Development of a DSL with the use of the **Pyro** library for the Python programming language, to run it on a robot built with _Raspberry Pi_ and _Arduino_ components.

 ## Documentation